Choosing a Powered Graver for Stonesetting

 GRS Graversmith, 2024 model

 The Gravermax G8 is my daily machine and has added functionality that I never use, and I expect you won't either.
 Some of the internal components are different to the Graversmith's but this seems to have no impact on performance.
-The only advantage is an extra air shut-off function that prevents the compressor's air tank from draining when the machine is switched off.
+The only advantage is an extra air shut-off function that prevents the compressor's air tank from draining when the machine is switched off; I like this feature, but many people won't think it's worth the extra cost.

 GRS Gravermax, 2024 model